50+ Spring Boot Interview Questions 2025: Auto-Configuration, REST APIs & Data JPA

 List<Order> findByStatus(OrderStatus status);

-Security with Spring Security
+Spring Security Questions

 Spring Security is powerful but complex.
 Interviews focus on understanding the architecture, not memorizing configurations.